 The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019

-If your business is required to register for VAT, you will be required to keep digital VAT business records and send returns using MTD-compatible software.
+Making Tax Digital for VAT means that VAT-registered businesses must keep VAT records and file VAT returns digitally, using MTD-compatible software.
 This software is likely to be a cloud-based app that you can use from your smartphone.

-VAT-registered businesses had to report VAT quarterly before MTD was rolled out, so the frequency of the reporting has not changed.
+The frequency of VAT reporting has not changed.
 Nor has the information you must input.
-The big change was the fact that it became compulsory (with very limited exceptions) to use approved software.
+The big change was the fact that it became compulsory (with limited exceptions) to use approved software.

 Does Making Tax Digital for VAT apply to me?